TheKhalidGibson/NoteTaker/README.md

 Despite not yet learning how to handle DELETE requests this application offers the option to delete a note that is already existing.
 That functionality is taken care of the front end and just needed to be connecting to the back end.
 As a bonus I have routed the DELETE functionality of this application.

 * `DELETE /api/notes/:id` receives a query parameter that contains the id of a note to delete.
-To delete a note, the user must click the red trashcan icon on the chosen note and it will be deleted upon refreshing the page or after clicking icon twice.
+To delete a note, the user must click the red trashcan icon on the chosen note and it will be deleted.

 ## Review